 Use Google Posts

 Publishing timely and relevant content is a known best practice from getting in Google’s good graces.
 That’s why many companies create blogs that they update regularly.
 As a small business, though, you may not always have the time to manage a blog let alone optimize it for search.
 Fortunately, there is an alternative — you can post directly to your Google listing.

 Through Google My Business, you can publish posts up to 300 words relating to events, promotions, service offerings, as well as company updates and announcements.
 You can even add photos and videos.
 What’s great about these posts is that they appear as part of your listing and users won’t have to leave Google to view your content.

 Here’s an example of a post from Manly & Sons Barber Co.

 Pro tip: If you’re a Hootsuite user, you can now publish posts and review responses right from your Hootsuite dashboard.
+If not there are plenty of Hootsuite alternatives available for you to test.
 If you’re already using the service for your other social media activities, this is a handy feature because it lets you handle everything from one place.